-We’ve covered ATM’s work for a while now.
+We’ve covered ATM’s street art work for a while now.
 Interviewing him first in 2014 near the now demolished South Acton estate which he had covered with bird murals.
 Then again in 2017 we caught up with him at a wall in Walthamstow.
 There his medley of paintings on Coppermill Lane still pay homage to the nearby wetlands.
 Most recently we featured his work in Hastings where in 2018 he created two pieces as part of the Coastal Currents festival.

 So for this post we wanted to find out about some of his most meaningful works.
 Ten in fact.
 Some of the pieces which tell a particular story or have a particular resonance.
 We didn’t ask him to rank them.
 Just to give us ten which we could then learn the stories behind.
 We’ve presented the murals and the stories behind them below in alphabetical order.
 For the full stories though have a watch of the video interview we did with him at the Wetlands.

 1. Badger – For Scottish Wildlife Trust at Falls of Clyde, Lanark

 The site of an ancient badger set.
 ATM was invited to the Falls of Clyde to pay homage to that fact by the Scottish Wildlife Trust.
 Often scapegoated for being carriers of Bovine TB.
 The Badger has been on the receiving end of authorised culls which purport to be trying to stamp out the disease.
 Science, ATM says, is against the cull but it’s continued by the government to placate the farming industry.